Joris-Karl Huysmans: Style and influence

 Huysmans's novel, Against the Grain, has more discussions of sound, smell, and taste than perhaps any other work of literature.
 For example, one chapter consists entirely of smell hallucinations so vivid that they exhaust the book's central character, Des Esseintes, a bizarre, depraved aristocrat.
 A student of the perfumer's art, Esseintes has developed several devices for titillating his jaded senses.
 Besides special instruments for re-creating any conceivable odour, he has constructed a special "mouth organ" designed to stimulate his palate rather than his ears.
 The organ's regular pipes have been replaced by rows of little barrels, each containing a different liqueur.
 In Esseintes's mind, the taste of each liqueur corresponded to the sound of a particular instrument:

 "Dry curaçao, for example, was like the clarinet, with its penetrating and velvety note: kümmel matched the oboe with its sonorous nasal resonance; menthe and anisette were like the flute, at once honeyed and peppery, whimpering but muted; whereas kirsch, to complete the orchestra, is a wild trumpet blast; gin and whisky assault the palate with the strident blare of their cornets and trombones; marc-brandy raises the roof with its deafening hubbub of tubas."

-By careful and persistent experimentation, Esseintes learned to "execute on his tongue a succession of voiceless melodies; noiseless funeral marches, solemn and stately; could hear in his mouth solos of crème de menthe, duets of vespertro and rum."
+By experimentation, Esseintes learned to "execute on his tongue a succession of voiceless melodies; noiseless funeral marches, solemn and stately; could hear in his mouth solos of crème de menthe, duets of vespertro and rum."

 The protagonist of Submission (2015), a novel by Michel Houellebecq, is a literary scholar specializing in Huysmans and his work; Huysmans's relation to Catholicism serves as a foil for the book's treatment of Islam in France.